Talljack/talljack-eslint-config/README.md

 ### Markdown

-To use the Markdown eslint config, you can turn it on.
+To use the Markdown ESLint config, you can turn it on.

 ```typescript
 // eslint.config.js